 April 4, 2017

-This session will guide you on how to best introduce this to the class and how to guide them through the many different processes involved in mini-economy.
+This session will guide you on how to best introduce the mini-economy to the class.

 Economics, U.S. History and the C3 Framework: World Trade After World War II: The EU, WTO, Brexit and TPP